The Boardwalk

 About

 The boardwalk was originally built by students at Peers School, now known as Oxford Academy, as part of an outdoor educational programme.
 The programme began in 2003 and was led by Naomi Crawford, at the time a teacher at Peers School, and later Oxford Academy.
+Naomi was employed by the Oxfordshire Education Authority who also successfully secured funding from other charitable bodies, including TOE (Trust for Oxfordshire’s Environment) to build two forest schools (no longer operating) and a boardwalk through the nature trail.

 This new project currently relies on materials that were left over from the schools’ programmes to replace damaged sections of the boardwalk, and old boards are recycled where possible.
 The Friends of Hinksey Heights estimate that replacing damaged boards will require around 200 new boards to be put in, and yet more are needed to be able to extend the boardwalk.
 All of the new and improved sections require a layer of chicken wire on top to prevent the surface becoming slippery in poor weather conditions.
 We anticipate that existing supplies of materials will not be enough to deliver the project on an ongoing basis and that we will need to purchase further supplies.
 The project does not currently receive any funding outside of donations.